Cold Brew Coffee Guide

 3. Start a timer for 12 hours.

-4. After ten minutes, break the crust formed by the grounds on top of the water and submerge them with a good stir, ensuring full saturation of all the coffee.
+4. After ten minutes, break the crust formed by the grounds on top of the water and submerge them with a good stir, ensuring full coffee saturation.

 5. Wait.